splinterstice/cli-test-beta/README.md

-# Sample cli Chat P2P
+# Sample CLI Chat P2P

-**Features:**
+## Features
-- Pure p2p with decentralization.
+- Pure P2P with decentralization
-- Uses signalling server(acts as directory than a server) for precommunication.
+- Uses a signaling server (acts as a directory, not a central server) for initial communication
-- Creating for hakers environment liking peoples.
+- Designed for hacker-friendly environments
-- Anonymous system
+- Anonymous communication system
-- No history saved any place
+- No history is saved anywhere

-**Note:**
+## Note
-> Not tested fully./n
+> ⚠️ Not fully tested
+>
+> 🚧 Currently in **beta**
-> This is beta./n
+>
-> Now client is only linux(apt based supported or tested - partially)
+> 🐧 Client is available only for Linux (tested partially on APT-based systems)